-The Perth Hills was first gazetted as an official wine-growing region in April of 1999, stretching along the Darling Scarp from Serpentine in the south through to Bindoon in the north.
+The Perth Hills stretching along the Darling Scarp from Serpentine in the south through to Bindoon in the north was first gazetted as an official wine-growing Region in April of 1999.

-Geologically the region is quite distinct, with extensive underlying granite and picturesque hilly surrounds; with gorgeous valleys encompassing quaint creeks, providing attractive divisions between the crests of the higher grounds of the region.
+Geologically the Region is distinct, with extensive underlying granite and picturesque hilly surrounds; and gorgeous valleys encompassing quaint creeks providing attractive divisions between the crests of the higher ground of the region.

-The soils of the region range from sandy to gravely loams situated over a dense clay.
-The valley slopes are comprised of ironstone and gravel loams; whilst to the north of the region, brown clays are the more predominant element.
-The hilly topography of the region and the typical sizing of the vineyards make the area more idealistic for hand tended farming practices in comparison to machinery.
-The attention to detail from the winemakers themselves result in the production of some of the finest hand-crafted wines from unique boutique wineries that have built a name for the region.
+The soils of the Region range from sandy to gravely loams situated over dense clay.
+The valley slopes are comprised of ironstone and gravel loams; whilst to the north of the Region, brown clays are more predominant.
+The hilly topography of the Region and the typical sizing of the vineyards make the area idealistic for hand tended farming practices in comparison to machinery.
+Attention to detail from winemakers results in the production of the finest hand-crafted wines.